Nationals vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Nationals have a record of 4-3.
+- In seven games as the underdog over the last 10 matchups, the Nationals have posted a mark of 3-4.

-- In their previous 10 games with a total, the Nationals and their opponents have combined to exceed the over/under on three occasions.
+- In their last 10 matchups with a total posted by oddsmakers, the Nationals and their foes are 3-6-1 when it comes to hitting the over.

-- The Nationals have not covered a spread in any of their past 10 games (one of those games had a spread).
+- The Nationals have fallen short of covering the runline in the one of their past 10 contests that had a set runline.

 Nationals Betting Records & Stats

-- Washington is 25-29 this season when entering a game as the underdog by +145 or more on the moneyline.
+- Washington has entered 54 games this season as the underdog by +145 or more and is 25-29 in those contests.

 - The moneyline set for this matchup implies the Nationals have a 40.8% chance of walking away with the win.